Pacific Australia Labour Mobility scheme

 Use our Pay and Conditions Tool to find minimum pay rates.

-Our information sheet has been translated into Pacific and Timorese languages to help you understand your workplace rights and obligations.
+Our piecework information sheet has been translated into Pacific and Timorese languages to help you understand your workplace rights and obligations.
 You can find these at Horticulture Showcase - migrant workers.

 Leave

 Employees can take leave for many reasons, including to go on a holiday, because they are sick or to take care of sick family members.
 This is called taking leave.
-Leave entitlements are different for full-time, part-time and casual employees.

 Work out annual leave using our Leave Calculator.